• February 28, 2020

 • Protect against false alarm activations as effectively as possible.

 It’s essential that this system is backed up by fire safety training to educate pupils on the dangers of false alarms.
 Staff should also be trained to act as fire wardens, responsible for marshalling pupils in the event of a real fire or drill.
+Furthermore, investing in predictive maintenance can help schools move beyond reactive repairs, using data analytics to anticipate and fix faults before they lead to system failures or disruptive false alarms, improving the reliability of your fire alarms.

 There are also many other types of equipment that can help the responsible fire officer at your school boost safety, including: